Possible Bearish Inside Day Candle Pattern Detected for Zions Bancorp (NASDAQ:ZION) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Zions Bancorp (NASDAQ:ZION)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Zions Bancorp (NASDAQ:ZION) based on the price action in the company's shares.
-Today's price range of $30.05 and $30.99 is within yesterday's high and low of the day.
+Yesterday's price range of $30.05 and $30.99 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Zions Bancorp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+There is potential upside of 98.5% for shares of Zions Bancorp based on a current price of $30.08 and an average consensus analyst price target of $59.72.
+The stock should find initial resistance at its 50-day moving average (MA) of $35.65 and further resistance at its 200-day MA of $43.69.

 Zions Bancorporation is a bank holding company that operates full-service banking offices in western United States.
 The Company also offers an array of investment, mortgage, insurance, and electronic commerce services.
 In addition, Zions provides financing solutions for small businesses across the United States.